 Chinese herbal medicine is as old as acupuncture, giving it the benefit of several thousand years’ worth of empirical data.
 Taking an herbal formula is a way to continue treatment for days after your acupuncture session, or to take a treatment further by making it internal.
 Imbalances of all types can be treated successfully with herbs: mental/emotional, trauma both recent and old, stomach or gastrointestinal issues, arthritis, and headaches, just to name a few.

 Raw herbs that you prepare at home, usually by boiling, are traditional in Chinese medicine.
 In recent years, granules have become a popular alternative.
 These are raw herbs that have been boiled down and made into a powder, which you can then dissolve in hot water.
 This makes the formula much more portable and convenient for many patients.
+I carry single herbs in granule form at my practice, which enables me to be the most flexible when mixing you a formula.

 Chinese herbal formulas contain many fascinating flavors and smells.
 Please check out my blog where I discuss the five flavors as you may experience them in your own formula!